Blair1233/Class24/1-Lesson-Plans/13-Cloud-Security/1/Lessonplan.md

 - Slack out [Azure Free Tier FAQ's](https://azure.microsoft.com/en-us/free/free-account-faq/)

-**Important:** During these classes, students will need to generate Seure Shell (SSH) keys.
+**Important:** During these classes, students will need to generate Secure Shell (SSH) keys.
 Please remind any students that are using a Windows machine that they should have downloaded and installed [GitBash](https://gitforwindows.org/) on their machine.
 GitBash should be used to follow all SSH instructions for these modules.

 #### References